This article discusses the potential causes of dementia, the various types, and any available treatments.

 Dementia symptoms include memory loss, disorientation, and mood changes.

-A person with dementia may show any of the problems listed below, mostly due to memory loss - some of which they may notice themselves, while caregivers or healthcare workers may only pick others up.
+A person with dementia may show any of the symptoms listed below, mostly due to memory loss - some of which they may notice themselves, while caregivers or healthcare workers may only pick others up.

 The signs used to compile this list are published by the American Academy of Family Physicians (AAFP) in the journal American Family Physician:

 Possible symptoms of dementia: